 Day 4: Meiji Shrine

-Take a relaxed morning wander around the classical landscapes of the Hamarikyu Garden.
-Continue to the Meiji Shrine, the Shinto shrine dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shoken before passing the famous Shibuya Crossing.
-The afternoon is free for you to explore as you wish.
-This evening, take a relaxed dinner cruise on Tokyo Bay.
+Start the day with a relaxing wander around the classical landscapes of the Hamarikyu Gardens.
+Continue to the Meiji Shrine, a Shinto shrine dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shoken, before driving past the famous Shibuya Crossing.
+Enjoy the afternoon at leisure to explore as you wish.
+End the day with a dinner cruise on Tokyo Bay and witness the city lit up at night.

 Includes: Breakfast, Lunch, Dinner